 HOWEVER, if you are already sick, skip it.
 Have a nap instead, there are no benefits to exercising when you’re sick and if it’s a group setting, you may just make those around you sick which is a major bummer.
 If you like the idea of "sweating it out", have a hot bath.

 Maybe my favourite section of all the tips, the way that you care for your skin plays a big role in staying healthy too.
 If you can, avoid products that are anti-bacterial, or heavily scented with synthetic fragrances.
 These things can disrupt your whole microbiome, and throw your body right out of whack.
 Remember that anything you put on your skin is absorbed into your bloodstream, so if you don’t want it inside, don’t put it outside.
+That said, it is important to wash your hands.
+Wash them long and wash them good.

 Our microbiome hosts a community of good bacteria on our skin that, ideally, would work in harmony with us to keep us healthy and thriving!